Over 40 Years Restoring Healthy Smiles

 Yikes!
 No wonder there’s confusion!

 Immediate or Same Day Implants.
-This is when a dental implant is placed immediately after Dr. Pagano extracts the tooth.
+This is when a dental implant is placed immediately after Artistic Dentistry extracts the tooth.
 It’s embarrassing to to show a missing tooth near the front when you smile.
 And when it comes to chewing, losing a back tooth is like the Cardinals losing a star player in the playoffs – an extra burden is placed on the remaining teeth.
 Often the person develops a habit of favoring the opposite side of the mouth when chewing, causing the teeth on the favored side to prematurely wear down.

 A dental implant placed at the time of extraction (or tooth loss) is ideal.
 Once the tooth is lost or extracted, the underlying bone begins the process of “resorpbtion” – meaning the bone shrinks.
 An implant can be placed at a later time, but typically requires a procedure called a “bone graft” which restores lost bone levels so the implant will have a solid foundation in which to be placed.
 The bone graft will take several months to heal.